apache/apisix-website/website/blog/2022/02/21/nacos.md

     image_url: "https://avatars.githubusercontent.com/u/97138894?v=4"
 keywords:
 - Apache APISIX
+- Nacos
+- Service Discovery
 - Service Registry
-- Nacos
-- Developer
-- Guide
+- Ecosystem
 description: This article introduces the basic concepts of Apache APISIX and Nacos and Service Registry, and shows you the specific operation of Apache APISIX to realize service discovery based on Nacos.
 tags: [Technology,Ecosystem,Service Discovery]
 ---